Azshken/Learning-Solidity-2.0/LOG.md

   - I'm learning how to separate different parts of the dApp

 17/03/2025
   - I've finished the CurveV1 on cyfrin

+08/04/2025
+  - I've been focusing on RegenFundDAO;
+  - reading on ERC20 and EIPs extending the ERC20 standard;
+  - going through the Uniswap v2 protocol on Cyfrin